Dillian Whyte reveals return date and venue, names top three targets

 Would the American be willing to risk that spot to face Whyte in the UK? – Unlikely, it may take a huge offer to tempt the former Joshua challenger.

 Povetkin has expressed some interest in the past.
 The Russian also revealed he intends to carry on despite retirement calls.

 Finally, Ortiz would be the pick of the bunch for entertainment value.
 The fight would also generate interest stateside.

 Whoever it is, Whyte needs to keep up his momentum as a world title shot looks further away than it has done for some time.

-The 30 year-old had seemed a shoe-in to battle Joshua in the spring.
-Although the magnitude of the Wilder v Fury collision put pressure on Joshua to head across the pond himself.
+The 30 year-old had seemed a shoo-in to battle Joshua in the spring.
+However, the magnitude of the Wilder v Fury collision put pressure on Joshua to head across the pond himself.